Anglo-Chinese School: History

+Houses

-Between 1914 and 1920, under the leadership of the Reverend J. S. Nagle, the school introduced regular religious (or "chapel") services and physical education classes.
+Between 1914 and 1920, under Reverend J. S. Nagle, the school introduced religious (or "chapel") services and physical education classes.
 Afternoon classes were started for academically weak pupils.
 In a bid to ensure continuity in school life and keep the school adequately staffed, Nagle encouraged ex-students, known as "old boys", to join the school as teachers.
 The Anglo-Chinese School Old Boys' Association is a link through which many "old boys" continue to maintain close ties with the school.

 The Anglo-Chinese Continuation School started in 1925 under a new principal, the Reverend P.L.
 Peach, who had to leave the school due to the newly imposed government age limits on school attendance by boys.
-ACS became the Oldham Methodist School while a secondary school opened in Cairnhill Road.
+ACS became Oldham Methodist School while a secondary school opened in Cairnhill Road.

 During the World War II Japanese occupation of Singapore between 1942 and 1945, lessons were suspended.
 The school opened again in 1946, a year after the Japanese surrender, once the buildings at Cairnhill and Coleman Street had been made safe following damage sustained during the war.
 The pre-war principal, T. W. Hinch, who had been interned by the Japanese during the occupation and had been sent back to England to recover, returned to the school in June 1946.
-He set up "X" and "Y" classes, each with different levels of difficulty, for students who had missed years of their education due to the occupation.
+He set up "X" and "Y" classes, each with different levels of difficulty, for students who had missed their education due to the occupation.
 In September 1950, the secondary school relocated from Cairnhill Street to Barker Road.

-In the same year, the school set up "post school certificate classes", later known as "pre-university classes", to prepare students for tertiary education; the first batch of girl students were enrolled in ACS.
-Students in the lower grades continued to be all male, a practice which persists to this day.
-Dr Thio Chan Bee, the first Asian principal of ACS, took over in 1952.
-During his tenure, both the Cairnhill and Barker Road premises expanded, in the latter's case through the building of Lee Hall, a three-storey building housing twelve classrooms and four laboratories.

-The Oldham Methodist Secondary School merged with the Secondary School at Barker Road in January 1961.
-The school completed the construction of the sports complex at Barker Road in 1970, with an Olympic-sized swimming pool (the first in all the schools in Singapore) and a sports hall.
-In 1977, pre-university classes shifted to the newly constructed Anglo-Chinese Junior College at 25 Dover Close East, off North Buona Vista Road, leaving the Barker Road site for the secondary and junior schools.
-The junior school relocated to new premises in its old neighborhood at Cairnhill in 1985.

-ACS celebrated its centenary in 1986 with the publication of a hardback history of the school, titled Hearts, Hopes and Aims, that detailed the rich student and teacher life over the years.